pmitros/cpsd-lottery/docs/schools/klo.md

 ### What’s the role of the school council?
 How often does the school council vote?
 How many members of the community typically attend meetings?
 Teacher council?
 How involved is the community in decision-making?

-It's not very healthy; one year there were no meetings.
-Another year, they were intermittent.
-This year, it's been meeting once a month.
-Typically attending are:
+The School Council is not very healthy yet, but it is improving.
+This academic year, meeting are being held monthly and are attended by:

 * 1 person from East End House
 * President of Cambridge Business Association